exadel-inc/CompreFace/README.md

 ## Rest API description

-By using the created API key, the user can add an image as an example of the face, retrieve a list of saved images, recognize a face from the uploaded image, retrain the Face Collection, and delete all examples of the face by the name.
+By using the created API key, the user can add an image as an example of the face, retrieve a list of saved images, recognize a face from the uploaded image the Face Collection, and delete all examples of the face by the name.